VeerendraInfoshare/JobFit-AI-Resume-Matching-Tool/README.md

 - Support DOCX resume parsing
 - Use cloud storage and databases (e.g., Firebase, PostgreSQL)

-## 📬 Contact

-For any questions or contributions, feel free to open an issue or pull request.

 ---

 Made with ❤️ using Streamlit, Ollama, and LangChain